Slizzurp/Neural-Parallel-Physics/README.md

 - Integrate external inference endpoints or real-time predictors
 - Use `NeuralJobPredictor` as a scaffold for production-grade ML batching

-These tests execute 20 runs each to gather performance metrics.

-5. **Review logs and charts:**

-Benchmark results output detailed logs with job times.
-Use included scripts to generate charts and analyze performance.

 ## How to Contribute